daveredfern/daveredfern/content/_posts/2020-07-13-keep-it-short.md

 4. **Don’t be offended.** Don’t read into tone.
 People are generally good.
 5. **If it’s turning into a thread, jump on a call.** It’s the equivalent of days worth of text-based communication.

-This article is inspired by [five.sentenc.es](http://five.sentenc.es/).
+This article was inspired by [five.sentenc.es](http://five.sentenc.es/).